Alpha-1ne/Workspaces/README.md

 A productivity tool for Microsoft Windows.

 With Workspaces you are no longer required to run one by one your daily-use applications.
-All you have to do is create Workspaces as per your needs, add tasks to them and from the next time run all at once via single click.
+All you have to do is to create Workspaces as per your needs, add tasks to them and from the next time run all at once via single click.

 # Screenshot
 <img src="Screenshots/home.jpg" width=400/>  <img src="Screenshots/workspaces.jpg" width=400/>